Kepler (microarchitecture): Microsoft Direct3D Support

 According to the definition by Microsoft, Direct3D feature level 11_1 must be complete, otherwise the Direct3D 11.1 path can not be executed.

 The integrated Direct3D features of the Kepler architecture are the same as those of the GeForce 400 series Fermi architecture.

 Next Microsoft Direct3D Support

-NVIDIA Kepler GPUs of the GeForce 600/700 series support Direct3D 12 feature level 11_0.
+Nvidia Kepler GPUs of the GeForce 600/700 series support Direct3D 12 feature level 11_0.

 TXAA Support

 Exclusive to Kepler GPUs, TXAA is a new anti-aliasing method from Nvidia that is designed for direct implementation into game engines.
 TXAA is based on the MSAA technique and custom resolve filters.
 It is designed to address a key problem in games known as shimmering or temporal aliasing.
 TXAA resolves that by smoothing out the scene in motion, making sure that any in-game scene is being cleared of any aliasing and shimmering.

 Shuffle Instructions

-At a low level, GK110 sees an additional instructions and operations to further improve performance.
-New shuffle instructions allow for threads within a warp to share data without going back to memory, making the process much quicker than the previous load/share/store method.
-Atomic operations are also overhauled, speeding up the execution speed of atomic operations and adding some FP64 operations that were previously only available for FP32 data.
+The GK110 had a small number of instructions added to further improve performance.
+New shuffle instructions allow for threads within a warp to share data amongst themselves with an instruction that completes the normal store and load operations that previously required two accesses to local memory within one instruction, making the process around 6% faster than using local data storage.
+Atomic operations were also improved, with 9x increases in speed for some instructions and the addition of more atomic 64-bit operations, namely min, max, and, or, and xor.